astronomer/astro-docs/ac/next/install-vm.md

 To confirm that you successfully installed Apache Airflow, open `http://localhost:8080` in your web browser.
 You should see the login screen for the Airflow UI.

-Log in with your `Admin` user.
+Log in with your `admin` user.
 From there, you should see Airflow's primary 'DAGs' view:

 ![Empty Airflow UI](https://assets2.astronomer.io/main/docs/airflow-ui/ac-install.png)